ziro7/Forward/README.md

 - Unittests - TODO : Need to update

 ToDo:
-- Add unit test for blazor frontend - incl. services. (remove the core.tests project)
+- remove the core.tests project.
 - Add integration test for API (route one).
 - Add a resource table to get rid of CA1303
 - Add tips and tricks items